raulrd3/AboutMe/README.md

 ## What I built

 This app is called "About Me".
-The main goal of the app is to display basic info about yourself.
+The main goal of the app is to display basic info about myself.